ghosh-mainak/ghosh-mainak.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate at Max Planck Institute for Innovation and Competition.
+My primary research focuses on semantic analysis of text, measures of proximity and latent information extraction.
+Besides, I am also interested in machine learning, neural models, natural language processing, behavioral economics, sentiment analysis.